Bulletproof glass

 Bulletproof glass comes in all shapes and sizes to give different levels of protection in different situations.

-The only problem is, the thicker you make bulletproof glass the heavier and darker it becomes.
+The only problem is, the thicker you make bulletproof glass the heavier it becomes.

 a president's car or a